nhsengland/NHSSynth/README.md

 ### Usage

+#### CLI

-This package comprises a set of modules that can be run individually, as part of a pipeline, or via a configuration file.
-These options are available via the `nhssynth` command:
+This package comprises a set of modules that can be run using the `CLI` individually, as part of a pipeline, or via a configuration file.
+These options are available via the aforementioned `(poetry run) nhssynth` command:

 ```
 nhssynth <module name> --<args>